 - Selling or closing the company

-On the other hand, your main responsibility as a shareholder is to pay for your shares.
+Your main responsibility as a shareholder is to pay for your shares.

-It’s important to bear in mind that the distinction has practical implications.
+If you run a small business through a limited company, you will often be both shareholder and director, which can be confusing.
+The distinction matters.
 As a rule, you must document the decisions you take or approve as a shareholder in writing.
-In some cases, for example, if you approve issuing more shares, you’ll also need to let Companies House know.
+In some cases, for example if you approve issuing more shares, you will also need to notify Companies House.

 How do you allocate shares?